13-14 June 2026 in Montgenèvre

 The courses

 Unique challenges await you on a huge IOF 1/20 000° map updated for the occasion.
-As a bonus, map zooms for additional orienteering challenges that will break your rhythm.
 You will need to juggle between speed and accuracy.
 To top it all, high altitude and the awe-inspiring landscapes that go with it!

 Course A